AlexisT37/UnrealEngineDoc/Window.md

 ## Level Editor

+### Cinematics

-Cinematics: Access the Sequencer Editor for creating, editing, and managing cinematics, cutscenes, and other time-based animations.
+Access the Sequencer Editor for creating, editing, and managing cinematics, cutscenes, and other time-based animations.

+#### Camera shake previewer

+Open the camera shake preview panel

+#### Sequencer

+#### Take Recorder

+Open the main take recorder UI

+#### Takes Browser

+Open the folder of takes that have been recorded

 Content Browser: Open the Content Browser window to manage, import, and organize all assets used in your project, such as textures, materials, models, and blueprints.
 Details: Display the Details panel, which shows the properties and settings of the currently selected object or actor in the level.
 ImgMedia: Access the ImgMedia panel for managing image sequence-based media assets and playback settings.